-EAD is the world’s largest Aeronautical Information System (AIS), a centralised reference database of quality-assured aeronautical information and, simultaneously, a fully integrated, state-of-the-art AIS solution.
+The European AIS Database (EAD) is the world’s largest Aeronautical Information System (AIS): it is a centralised reference database of quality-assured aeronautical information and, simultaneously, a fully integrated, state-of-the-art AIS solution.

-EAD offers instant access, no matter where you are in the world, to the most up-to-date digital aeronautical information from the ECAC area, NOTAM (Notices to Airmen), Pre-flight Information Bulletins (PIBs) from around the world.
+EAD offers instant access, no matter where you are, to the most up-to-date digital aeronautical information from the ECAC area, NOTAM (Notices to Airmen), Pre-flight Information Bulletins (PIBs) from around the world.

-The European Aeronautical Information Services Database (EAD) is a single, centralised repository of aeronautical information.
-It enhances quality of aeronautical data by using international standards and rigorous data-checking procedures, including in-depth validation and verification.
+EAD is a single, centralised repository of aeronautical information.
+It enhances the quality of aeronautical data by using international standards and rigorous data-checking procedures, including in-depth validation and verification.
 Two main types of clients use EAD: Data Providers and Data Users.